cubing/cubing.js/CONTRIBUTING.md

 Some examples of what this means:

 - ` cubing.js` must work out of the box with minimal dependencies.
 We need to maintain a common API that works with `node`, directly in browsers, and with bundlers.
-(Easy & Compatible)
+(Easy & Compatible).
 - We need good documentation before we do a "full" release.
 - We make `cubing.js` [available under `cdn.cubing.net`](https://github.com/cubing/cdn.cubing.net) so that people can use the most efficient version of the code on their websites even if they don't know how to use bundlers, but we also provide builds that make it possible to host the code directly.
 - We should use native APIs where possible, e.g. web components.